Steditor/yard/README.md

 # Yard

-Simulate running around on a yard with many many many people.
+Simulate running around on a yard with many people represented as one or multiple colorful pixels.

 ## Setup